gustygreen/Permissions/README.md

 <p>
 On client-1, as a non-accountant employee when accessing the finance folder the user should get a Network permission request denied message.
 </p>

+This concludes the lab on Security Groups and Permissions.